bjzhang/open_log/log201701linaro.markdown

                  473.astar:  8.59%                 10.59%                    9.76%
              483.xalancbmk:  8.11%                  5.41%                    6.31%           -

     3. Discuss the potential solution for mobile world.
-Android is usually base on 4k page and disable transhuge and hugetlb to save high order memories and total memories.
-Our idea of contiguous page hint could be a better belance for mobile or other limited memory senario.
+Android is usually base on 4k page and disable THP and hugetlb to save high order memories and total memories.
+Our idea of contiguous page hint could be a better balance for mobile or other limited memory scenario.

+Regards

+Bamvor

 17:46 2017-01-15
 ----------------